 P.O. box.
 Enter your P.O. box number only if your post office does not deliver mail to your home.

 Foreign address.
-If you have a foreign address, enter the city name on the appropriate line.
-Do not enter any other information on that line, but also complete the spaces below that line.
+If you have a foreign address, enter the city name on the appropriate line (do not enter any other information on that line), then also complete the spaces below that line.
 Do not abbreviate the country name.
 Follow the country's practice for entering the postal code and the name of the province, county, or state.

 Social Security Number (SSN)